PolyBin3D: A Suite of Optimal and Efficient Power Spectrum and Bispectrum Estimators for Large-Scale Structure: Validation

-With the experimental parameters given above, the bispectrum numerators can be computed in $30$ seconds per simulation on four CPUs (requiring 19 FFTs) ($\approx 0.25$ seconds on an A100 GPU).
+With the experimental parameters given above, the bispectrum numerators can be computed in \resub{$8$ seconds per simulation on a CPU node} (requiring 19 FFTs) \resub{or, when utilizing the \textsc{jax} backend, $\approx 1.2$ seconds on an A100 GPU}.
 This scales with the number of linear $k$-bins and the number of multipoles, given that we have assumed a global line-of-sight.
-In contrast, computation of the Fisher matrix (needed for the unwindowed estimators) scales with the total number of bins, and required $14$ minutes per iteration in our example (5 minutes on GPU).
+In contrast, computation of the Fisher matrix (needed for the unwindowed estimators) scales with the total number of bins, \resub{and required $220$ seconds per iteration in our example ($600$ seconds on the GPU), with $556$ FFTs}.
 However, the increased variance of the bispectrum compared to the power spectrum allows \textit{far} fewer Monte Carlo iterations to be used to produce a converged bispectrum estimate: reducing $N_{\rm mc}$ from $500$ to $100$ induces an error at the $10^{-4}\sigma$ level, with only a $10^{-3}\sigma$ bias for $N_{\rm mc}=5$.
 This demonstrates the efficacy of the Girard-Hutchinson-type Monte Carlo summation methods, and demonstrates how our estimators can be very quickly computed in practice.